Aeroflot Flight N-826: Aircraft

-The aircraft involved was an Antonov An-24B, serial number 77303206 and registered as CCCP-46248.
-The airliners production date was 23 March 1967 and at the time of the crash, it had a total of 4,557 flight hours with 4,789 landings.
+The aircraft involved was an Antonov An-24B, serial number 77303206 and registered as CCCP-46248 and was handed over to the Lvovski aviation detachment of the Ukrainian Department of the Civil Air Fleet.
+The airliners production date was 23 March 1967 and at the time of the crash, it had a total of 4,557 flight hours with 4,789 pressurization cycles.

 Investigation

-Investigators discovered the propeller blade failed due to mechanical fatigue and the presence of a corrosive material.
+Investigators discovered the propeller blade failed due to a fatigue fracture caused by corrosion.